Axway/streams-open-docs/content/en/docs/install/amplify-central-integration.md

     authPassword: "<CHANGE_WITH_YOUR_PASSWORD>"
 ```

-Provision this *Secret* resource on Central:
+Provide Amplify Central with this *Secret* resource:

 ```sh
 axway central create -f ./streams-apimanager-secret.yaml
 ```

-You should see a success message.

 ## Update your custom Helm values

-Add your organization ID, your environment name, the clientID associated to your service account, the APIGateway URL, the APIManager host/port and the public Streams SSE subscriber URL to your custom Helm values for the installation.
+Add the following values to your custom Helm values for the installation.

+* Your organization ID
+* Your environment name
+* The clientID associated to your service account
+* The API Gateway URL
+* The API Manager port
+* The public Streams SSE subscriber URL

  For example:

 ```yml
 discoveryAgent: